Ottawa, April 17, 2018

 System Outages and Changes

-40. Operating carriers are strongly encouraged to have a secondary method of transmission for the provision of the prescribed information in the case of a primary transmission outage.
-A system outage does not relieve the carrier of the obligation to provide the prescribed information.
-The CBSA System Outage Procedures document is available upon request.
+51. Operating carriers are strongly encouraged to have a secondary method of transmission for the provision of the prescribed information in the case of a primary transmission outage.
+A system outage experienced by the carrier, the CBSA or otherwise does not relieve the carrier of their obligation to provide the prescribed information.
+The CBSA’s System Outage procedures are contained in the Standard Operating Procedures for Commercial Air Carriers and Service Providers document which is available upon request.

 - (a) ensure that they obtain the proper licenses and certifications required for flying to Canada before they commence Canada-bound operations.
 For further information, carriers should contact the Canadian Transportation Agency (CTA) and Transport Canada (TC); and

 - (b) contact the CBSA at least six months before commencing flights in order to establish and test their arrangement for the provision of the prescribed information.
 New carriers are required to provide the prescribed information on their first arrival; no exception or phase-in period exists.